hnmike/hnmike/GIT.md

-- @ how to push the opensource project in local and push it to my main rest
+- @ how to push the opensource project in local and push it to my main git repository without forking it